 - personal (i.e.) loss of life.

-Emergency response plans provide guidance on the type of behavior needed to avoid such consequences, and mitigate the emergency.
-Unfortunately, the covered emergency in many (if not most) company’s ERPs are very incomplete.
+Emergency response plans provide guidance on the type of behavior needed to avoid such consequences and mitigate the emergency.
+Unfortunately, the covered emergency in many (if not most) companies' ERPs is very incomplete.

 An emergency response plan is generally compiled in a manual that includes: